 The question of purpose is one that David answered at a young age.
 You may have heard the story of David and Goliath: The Israeli army was out matched and taunted by a literal giant of a man.
 That’s when David, a young, inexperienced shepherd boy, showed up.
 It didn’t take long before he was so outraged and offended by Goliath’s taunting of the Israelite army, that he volunteered to fight.

-But what moved David to act in such a way, even risking his life?
+What moved David to act in such a way to risk his life?
 David knew the freedom and liberty of his people was at stake.
 He probably also thought about the impact a loss would have on the people he loved.
 But there was something more – something greater that moved David from the sidelines to the frontline.
 The final straw was hearing Goliath taunt and shame the One True Living God.
 The honor and name of God was at stake and that was what moved David to action.

 Where are you headed and why?
 What motivates you to get up in the morning?
 Is it wealth, career, accomplishment, family?
-I challenge you to put all that after pursuing God first.
+I challenge you to put all that second to pursuing God.
 Put God before work, hobbies, friends and even family and ask Him for clarity.
 Ask God for direction.
 Ask Him for purpose.
-Imagine what would happen if this next big generation pursued God’s passions before all else – it could be another great generation in American history.
+Imagine what would happen if this next generation pursued God’s passions before all else – it could be another world changing in American history.